MasterOfBinary/gobatch/README.md

 - `Processor`: An interface for processing batches of data.
 - `Config`: An interface for providing configuration values.
 - `Item`: A struct representing a single item in the processing pipeline.
+  - Each `Item` has a unique ID for traceability.
 - `PipelineStage`: A struct containing input and output channels for a single stage of the batch pipeline.

 ## Basic Usage